-Many parents I work with aren’t sure what dishes and other feeding gear are needed for starting solids.
+Many parents I work with aren’t sure what dishes and feeding gear are needed for starting solids.
 This can lead to buying 5 (or more!) different types of dishes.
-But the average parent really only needs a bowl and a divided plate that suctions to the table or highchair.
-Here are a few benefits for using a bowl and a sectioned plate with your baby.
+But the average parent only needs a bowl and a divided plate that suction to the table or highchair.
+Here are a few benefits for using a bowl and sectioned plate with your baby.

 - Bowl: The ezpz Tiny Bowl is the perfect ‘first foods’ bowl, as it fits on all highchair trays.
-It also suctions to the surface, making it easier for the baby to self-feed.
+It also suctions to the surface, making it easier for a baby to self-feed.

 - Plate: For a divided plate, the ezpz Mini Mat has three compartments that form an adorable smiley face.
 The smile design puts babies in a positive mood for mealtime, which promotes the exploration of new foods.